open-draft/reach-schema/README.md

 ## Errors

-Each validation error is of the following shape:
+Each validation error has this structure:

 ```ts
 interface Error {